Cricket world’s richest board hasn’t paid its star players in 10 months

 The total retainer amount due for contracted cricketers annually is Rs 99 crore, with the payment divided on grading.
 While Grade A+ cricketers Virat Kohli, Rohit Sharma and Jasprit Bumrah get Rs 7 crore annually, the other regulars in grades A, B and C get Rs 5 crore, Rs 3 crore and Rs 1 crore, respectively.
 The match fees for each Test, ODI and T20 are Rs 15 lakh, Rs 6 lakh and Rs 3 lakh, respectively.

 The board has not had a Chief Financial officer since December, and a Chief Executive Officer and General Manager (Cricket Operations) since last month.
-“These crucial administrative positions haven’t been filled after the contract of the previous functionaries weren’t extended,” said sources.
+“These crucial administrative positions haven’t been filled after the contract of the previous functionaries weren’t extended by the present dispensation,” said sources.

 BCCI president Sourav Ganguly and secretary Jay Shah, too, have exhausted their tenure, as per the board’s Constitution.
-The board has approached the Supreme Court for annulling the “cooling off” clause so that both can retain their positions.
+The board has approached the Supreme Court for annulling the “cooling off” clause in the Constitution so that both can retain their positions.

-Speaking to The Sunday Express, a senior India cricketer said the board usually asks the players to raise invoices for contract dues every three months.
+Speaking to The Indian Express, a senior India cricketer said the board usually asks the players to raise invoices for contract dues every three months.

 “But this time, we haven’t heard from them since the new list of contracted cricketers was announced.
-The BCCI used to pay the contract money in four instalments but now we don’t know when the payment will come.
+The BCCI used to pay the contract money in four installments but now we don’t know when the payment will come.
+There is no clarity.
 Last month, we were asked to raise the invoice for the New Zealand tour in February.
 The money hasn’t been credited yet,” said the cricketer, speaking on condition of anonymity.

 The contracts start from October, although the list of players this time was announced only in January.

 The payment for first-class and age-group cricketers, too, has been delayed.
-Several domestic players from Jharkhand, Mumbai, Bengal, Jammu and Kashmir, Pondicherry, Baroda, Railways, Rajasthan, Uttar Pradesh and Chhattisgarh said that the “full settlement” for the last season hasn’t been done.
+Several domestic players from Jharkhand, Mumbai, Bengal, Jammu and Kashmir, Pondicherry, Baroda, Railways, Rajasthan, Uttar Pradesh and Chhattisgarh told The Indian Express that the “full settlement” for the last season hasn’t been done.

 According to the BCCI website, all the state units have been credited Rs 10 crore each as part payment of the annual subsidy for cricket activities.